devinrosen/project1_group1/README.md

 ##### How do cycles in Inflation, Interest rates and housing inventories affect the costs of residential real estate since 1980?
 In 1980, as Interest rates were on the rise, they had a marginal positive effect on the Housing Price Index, Inflation, and Monthly Supply.
 However, in 1981, when Interest rates reached their peak, a negative impact was observed on Inflation and the Housing Price Index, although Monthly Supply continued to increase at a slower rate.
 Fast forward to 2010, with Interest rates at their lowest, Monthly Supply reached its peak, while both the Housing Price Index and Inflation experienced a decline.

+In our view, when inflation is on the rise and Monthly Supply is low, home value tend to be high.
+This makes it a good time to sell residential real estate.
+On the other hand, when inflation is low, and Monthly Supply is high, it's a good time to consider buying residential real estate.

 ## Residential Real Estate Value Compared to Economic Factors